Gifted & Talented Education

 The TAG (Talented and Gifted) Program in Burleson serves identified students in grades three through five.
 A gifted specialist on each elementary campus works with the gifted students and their teachers to provide enrichment and academic acceleration as needed.
 Identified students are clustered in a regular classroom with a teacher who has received the 30-hour Gifted and Talented training.
 In addition to serving as a resource for the classroom teachers, the Gifted Specialist meets with TAG students weekly on the gifted curriculum.
 The curriculum includes independent research, advanced product development, complex thinking techniques, extensions on grade-level TEKS, the introduction of above-level TEKS, and personal development.

 Gifted Education in Secondary (Grades 6-12)

 Middle and High School Programs

-Identified gifted and talented students are served in their areas of strength in Pre-AP and AP classes in the four academic core content areas.
-Pre-AP and AP teachers have received the 30-hour Gifted and Talented training and offer a continuum of learning experiences that lead to the development of advanced-level performances and products.
-When possible, in school and out-of-school options, relevant to the student’s area of strength, are available.
+Identified gifted and talented students are served in their areas of strength in Honors, Pre-AP, and AP classes in the four academic core content areas.
+Honors, Pre-AP, and AP teachers have received the 30-hour Gifted and Talented training and offer a continuum of learning experiences that lead to the development of advanced-level performances and products.
+When possible, in-school and out-of-school options, relevant to the student’s area of strength, are available.
 Additionally, a gifted and talented elective course is offered to continue the development of gifted students' individual research and advanced product development skills.

-BISD screens students in grades 2-12 based on referrals received during an annual window and permission to test.
-Gifted and Talented Education serves students who demonstrate a need for services not ordinarily provided by the school-based upon a preponderance of evidence gathered during the assessment process.
+BISD assesses students in grades K-12 based on referrals received during an annual window and permission to test.
+Gifted and Talented Education serves students who demonstrate a need for services not ordinarily provided by the school based upon a preponderance of evidence gathered during the assessment process.
 Students are assessed for both ability and achievement.
-After reviewing the data and information collectively for each candidate, decisions are made on an individual basis by a trained campus committee.
-BISD has an annual referral window in January of each school year.
-Any student in grades 2-12 is eligible for referral.
+After reviewing the data and information collected for each candidate, decisions are made on an individual basis by a trained campus committee.
+BISD has an annual referral window in December of each school year.
+Any student in grades K-12 is eligible for referral.